sachindev99/JiraAPI/README.md

 **Usage**

-To begin using the automated API endpoints, follow the installation instructions provided in the repository.
-Once installed, you can execute the provided test cases to automate interactions with the Jira REST API.
+To begin using the automated API endpoints, follow the following installation instructions:

+Step 1: Install Jira Software Server on your local machine.
+It's available for a 30-day free trial period.

+Step 2: Launch the Jira Server.

+Step 3: Create a project and take note of the project key (this will be used in API requests).

+Step 4: Clone or download this repository.

+Step 5: Import the repository as a Maven project in Eclipse IDE.

+Step 6: Open the pom.xml file.
+If necessary, modify it according to your requirements.

+Step 7: Navigate to Project > Maven > Update Project.

+Step 8: Open the config.properties file located under src/main/java > com.jira.config package.

+Step 9: Provide your API base URI, Jira username and password, and any other required details.
+Save the changes.

+Step 10: Execute the test cases using the testng.xml file found under src/test/resources > TestRunner or via Maven commands.

 **Contributing**

 Contributions to this project are welcome!
 If you have suggestions for improvements, bug reports, or would like to add new features, please feel free to open an issue or submit a pull request.

-**License**

-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute it as per the terms of the license.